tremor-rs/tremor-www-docs/docs/workshop/examples/30_servers_lt_http/README.md

 ### Request flow

-The incoming requests here are directed to the pipeline named [request_processing](etc/tremor/config/request_processing.trickle) pipeline, and the output of the pipeline is fed back again to the onramp -- this now becomes the server response to the incoming request.
+Incoming requests from clients are directed to the pipeline named [request_processing](etc/tremor/config/request_processing.trickle) pipeline, and the output of the pipeline is fed back again to the onramp -- this now becomes the server response to the incoming request.

 ```yaml
 binding: